wp-plugins/wp-construction-mode/readme.txt

 1. Construction Mode Landing Page
 2. Settings Page
 3. Pro Version, 1 of many samples

 == Changelog ==

+= 3.01 =
+* Added a direct login link from the Construction Page so admins can easily access the login page & site backend
+* Added more filtering to avoid conflicts in template_redirect

 = 3.0 =
 * ATTENTION: The plugin has undergone a complete re-build.
 It now has better functionality and is more scalable for future updates